metaplex-foundation/docs/docs/03-guides/07-archived/03-storefront/00-installation.md

 ### Apple M1 Chip

-If you have Mac OS with the Apple M1 Chip, you'll need to install some additional dependencies.
+If you have macOS with the Apple M1 Chip, you'll need to install some additional dependencies.

 - [brew](https://brew.sh/)